 Read a Good Book

 Curling up with a good book isn’t reserved for fireplaces and snowstorms.
 Reading is an excellent stress reliever and a great way to get a little family quiet time.
 In addition, it improves vocabulary and writing skills, so this is a great enrichment activity as well.
-Reading challenges are a great way to keep your kids engaged and you can even plan a reward like a day at the beach or a trip to your local bookstore.
+Try reading challenges as a way to keep your kids engaged.
+And you can even plan a reward like a day at the beach or a trip to your local bookstore.
 Plus, a trip to the library is a great rainy day outing as well.

 No need to plan an intricate craft or find something on pinterest.
 Simply dump out your crafting supplies on the kitchen table and let everyone’s creativity fly free.
 Shifting your mindset toward creation is a great way to unwind and relax.